Information for international students on the visa and financial requirements, as well as the steps of this process for attending Penn State.

 Financial documents and visa documents are not considered during the admissions process.
 Please DO NOT send financial and visa documents until you are contacted by the Office of Global Programs.
-Any financial and visa documents received by the Undergraduate Admissions Office will be discarded.
+The Admissions Office will discard any of these documents received during the admissions process.

 On-campus housing is guaranteed for first-year students enrolling at Penn State University Park.
 Advanced standing students and all other students enrolling at campuses other than University Park will be considered for on-campus housing on a space-available basis.
-Please see Housing, Food Services and Residence Life for more information about on-campus housing options and costs, and individual campus housing web pages for more information about off-campus housing.
+Please see Housing, Food Services, and Residence Life for more information about on-campus housing options and costs, and individual campus housing web pages for more information about both on-campus and off-campus housing.

 Students accompanied by dependents (spouse and/or children) will be fully responsible for their support, and additional funds are required.
-Please contact DISA for specific costs.
+Please contact DISSA for specific costs.

-Once you have received an offer of admission from Penn State and paid your acceptance fees, the Directorate of International Student Advising will start a file for issuing the appropriate visa eligibility document.
+Once you have received an offer of admission from Penn State and paid your acceptance fees, the Directorate of International Student and Scholar Advising (DISSA) will start a file for issuing the appropriate visa eligibility document.
 DISSA will contact you via email with the next steps of the process.